-The IRS is basing the payments off your 2020 return - if a 2020 return is not available, they will use a 2019 return or a "non-filer return" if available.
+The IRS based the payments off your 2020 return - if a 2020 return is not available, they will have used a 2019 return or a "non-filer return" if available.
 If you file your 2020 return late - as in, after the payments have begun in July - and doing so changes your payment amount, the IRS will adjust this for the remaining payments.

 If you have

 filed or e-filed a tax extension which has been accepted, this will delay getting your information to the IRS.
 The IRS will use your last available return information - potentially 2019 - to issue your payments if you do not update your extension with your income tax return or use the IRS CTC portal when it launches.
 A dependent can only be claimed once per year, meaning, in the case of separated parents or guardians, only one taxpayer may claim the credit.
 The dependent must be claimed by the taxpayer who is eligible to claim; if wrongly claimed, the amount may have to be repaid.
 In general, if you receive an overpayment of the credit (for example, your income changes and you qualify for less than you received) then you will have to repay this via a 2021 tax return.
 Be as accurate as possible if reporting your information on the IRS portal.
 If you did not claim a dependent on the 2020 return, you may be able to add the information on the CTC UP to indicate you will be claiming them on the 2021 return.